bugsnag/bugsnag-cocoa/.github/PULL_REQUEST_TEMPLATE.md

 * Added a changelog entry?
 * Checked the scope to ensure the commits are only related to the goal above?
+* Added any new headers to the "Copy Files" stage of the static iOS target?

 -->